gaultier/blog/lessons_learned_from_a_successful_rust_rewrite.md

 You might think that this code is dumb and obviously wrong, but in a big real codebase, this is not so easy to spot, especially when these operations are hidden inside helper functions or layers and layers of abstraction, as Rust loves to do.

 `cargo run` is perfectly content with the code above.
-The Rust compiler can and will silently assume that there is only one mutable pointer to `x`, and make optimizations, and generate machine code, based on that assumption, that this code breaks.
+The Rust compiler can and will silently assume that there is only one mutable pointer to `x`, and make optimizations, and generate machine code, based on that assumption, which this code breaks.

 The only savior here is [Miri](https://github.com/rust-lang/miri):